Frequently Asked Questions (FAQs)¶

 Can I install my software on the HPC cluster?

 Yes, you can.
 Please follow the guidelines in the Package Managers and From Source sections.
 If you encounter any issues, contact Research Computing.
-To contact RC, see getting-help.

 How to Resolve the “Error: C++17 standard requested but CXX17 is not defined” When Installing a Package in R?